drraghavendra/Digital-Verse-Solutions/README.md

-The project is built on top of Cudos is a distributed computing platform where suppliers of hardware monetise the idle time of their hardware, providing blockchains
-- A layer 2, Turing complete compute capacity
-- Cloud services at a fraction of the cost and with extended personalisation and functionality
+The project Digital Verse Solutions is built on top of  Cudos India is a platform focused on empowering dApp creators with the means to access Cudos - a high-performance blockchain platform, to solve real-world problems with the power of decentralized ledger technologies (DLTs).
+We’re intent on incentivising dApp creators to take full advantage of the resource at Cudos to explore its ecosystem to produce high-performance solutions